upenn-embedded/final-project-edge-md/README.md

 ### 6. Hardware Requirements Specification (HRS)

+The hardware system must provide clear feedback on the device’s state and support a full audio input to output pipeline.
+Upon a button press, the device should begin recording audio input through the microphone, convert the analog signal to digital using an ADC, process the data through the translation model, and then output the translated result by converting the signal back to analog through a speaker.

+System Requirement 1: The device must use LEDs to indicate system states, including power status, active listening, processing, and error conditions such as failed or low confidence translations.
+System Requirement 2: The audio input system must reliably capture clear speech in environments with minimal background noise.
+System Requirement 3: The system must support real time or near real time processing, ensuring that input speech is translated and played back with minimal delay.

 **6.1 Definitions, Abbreviations**

 Here, you will define any special terms, acronyms, or abbreviations you plan to use for hardware